 Playing Indian rummy is very much similar to that of any other country.
 The only difference is that in Indian rummy card game, you get 13 cards to play with.
 So the objective is same as the general rummy game.
 You have to form a good combination of cards and get rid of the unmatched cards that you have in your hands.
 The person, who makes the best combination, is declared as the winner.
 Deals are made in clockwise turns and players draw & discard one after the other in same order.
 If you have played general rummy or if you are aware of the rules of general rummy, then you can easily play Indian rummy online and offline as well.
 There are so many top Indian rummy sites where you can play Indian rummy card games free or cash.
 You can also play Indian rummy card games on mobile.

-The rules of Indian rummy do differ from general rummy, but the overall concept is similar.
+The Indian rummy rules do differ from general rummy, but the overall concept is similar.
 A player in Indian rummy has all together 13 cards to play with.
 For two to four players, generally 2 decks are used.
 For more players, it exceeds to 4 decks.

 To win you need to complete your hand with most or all cards formed into Sets and/or Runs.
 Sets are similar cards of different suits like 3 kings of spade, heart and clubs.
 Runs are adjacent cards of same suits, like 6, 7, and 8 of hearts.
 One crucial point to win in Indian Rummy is that one must have two sequences (Runs) to declare and if jokers are in play, at least one of those should be a "natural" or "pure" sequence (containing no wild card).
 One more difference in rules to be noted is that neither there is any melding on the table during play and nor laying off cards onto other melds at any point in Indian Rummy.